lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 In order to increase the performance of the transceiver the different sub-systems can be split between the two available CPU cores provided by the rp2040 architecture (available on build 70 and up).
-The sub-system high level logic can be seen in the following UML diagram
+The sub-system high level logic can be seen in the following UML diagram:

-![Alt Text](../../docs/RDX-multicore.png "rp2040 Multicore high level logic") Even if enabled by default being an experimental feature it can be switched off returning to the previous, single core, operationg by commenting out the configuration line **#define MULTICORE 1**.
+![Alt Text](../../docs/RDX-multicore.png "rp2040 Multicore high level logic")

+Even if enabled by default being an experimental feature it can be switched off returning to the previous, single core, operationg by commenting out the configuration line **#define MULTICORE 1**.